 Tenants are required to notify Management before there is any change in household composition.
-If the family composition changes, a household recertification is required.
-Same screening criteria are used for all new household members, including Live-in Aides, as are required for new households (with the exception of credit checks for Live-in Aides).
+The same screening criteria are used for all new household members, including Live-In Aides, as are required for new households (with the exception of credit checks for Live-In Aides).